turingschool/backend-curriculum-site/module2/lessons/testing_best_practices.md

 ## Warm Up

-* In your notebook, list all the methods you have used in your spec files - see if you can categorize them by capybara vs not-capybara.
+* In your notebook, list all the methods you have used in your spec files - see if you can categorize them by capybara, shoulda-matchers, and what just comes with rails.

 ## Organizing Files and Running Your Test Suite.